CitizenLabDotCo/citizenlab/docs/README.md

   - Initiatives support images in their body text
 - Project templates
   - Admins can now create projects starting from a template
-  - Templates have information on their purpose, timeline and have tags to filter
+  - Templates contain images, a description and a timeline and let admin filter them by tags
-  - Admins share template descriptions with non-admin users through a link
+  - Admins can share template descriptions with a publically accessible link
 - It's now possible to configure the banner overlay color from the customize settings
 - A custom email campaign now contains a CTA button by default